 June 27th is National PTSD Awareness Day.
 Last year at this time I posted a blog giving a general overview of PTSD.
 (The preferable term is post-traumatic stress injury or PTSI.
 People recover from injuries, whereas a disorder sounds like a life sentence).
 This...

-I recently took a 5 hour tour of San Quentin, sponsored by the Northern California chapter of Sisters-in-Crime of which I’m a member.
-As a police psychologist, most of the time, you’ll find me working the other side of the aisle; writing about cops,...
+I recently took a 5 hour tour of San Quentin, sponsored by the Northern California chapter of Sisters-in-Crime of which I'm a member.
+As a police psychologist, most of the time, you'll find me working the other side of the aisle; writing about cops, teaching cops,...

 June 26 is National PTSD Awareness Day.
 We live in traumatic times.
 Political upheaval and the ever-present threat of foreign and domestic terrorism hover over all our lives, most especially those of first responders and their families.
 Post Traumatic Stress Disorder...